Find programs that will assist with your mortgage as well. Select the Help With Mortgage and Other Bills link on the left.

 Lansing Board of Water & Light - Pennies for Power Program will prevent utility bill shutoff for those in need.
 It is a program that relies on donations from families in Michigan and all of the funds are then provided to low income families.
 More on assistance from Pennies for Power.

-Tri County Electric - People Fund provides cash grants to help with paying various bills, including utility, heating.
-Other aid may be received through this program as well.
+Tri County Electric - People Fund provides cash grants to help with paying various bills, including utility, heating, and other energy costs Other aid may be received through this program as well.
+Read more.